PM urges UK to work ‘together’ as coronavirus restrictions may last six months

 Each would be led by gold commanders and have members of the armed forces embedded in them, he explained.

-Moments before the briefing, the NHS announced the death of 55-year-old consultant Amged El-Hawrani amid concerns staff do not have sufficient personal protective equipment (PPE)
+Moments before the briefing, the NHS announced the death of 55-year-old consultant Amged El-Hawrani.

 The dedicated ear, nose and throat surgeon at Queen’s Hospital Burton died on Saturday.
 It was understood he had not been in contact with patients in recent weeks.